neil9669/eggStremely/SubREADME_FR.md

 3. the possibility of different coloured eggs granting the player a extra lives/ points.
 4. timer?
 Sabre the lights up for part of the bar showing how many lives are left

-## EPICS / USER STORIES

-AGILE GAME DEVELOPMENT / EPICS / USER STORIES
+## EPICS / USER STORIES / AGILE GAME DEVELOPMENT

 Ideas for structure of this came from: https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html